OpenDrift/opendrift/docs/source/install.rst

 .. warning::
-   If you exepect to make changes to the the OpenDrift code (e.g. models) it is probably more convenient to install from source.
+   If you expect to make changes to the the OpenDrift code (e.g. models) it is probably more convenient to install from source.